project-rig/spalloc_server/README.rst

 This package just contains a server which exposes a simple TCP interface to clients to enable them to request hardware.

+The `documentation <http://spalloc-server.readthedocs.org/>`_ describes the process of configuring and running servers, the simple JSON-based client protocol and an overview of the server's implementation.